ESA letter landlord

 Understanding the laws surrounding emotional support animals (ESAs) informally is essential for safeguarding the housing rights of individuals who rely on these animals for emotional and mental support.
 Key laws and provisions in the United States, particularly relevant to housing and ESAs, include the Fair Housing Act (FHA) and specific state regulations, such as those in Florida.

-The FHA is a federal law that prevents discrimination in housing against individuals with disabilities, including those requiring ESAs.
+The FHA is a federal law that prevents housing discrimination against individuals with disabilities such as physical or mental impairment, including those requiring ESAs.
 Under the FHA, landlords and housing providers must make reasonable accommodations for tenants with ESAs.
-This means that individuals with valid ESA letters from licensed mental health professionals can live with their ESAs in most housing types without facing discrimination or additional fees, even in no-pet housing.
+This means that individuals with valid ESA letters from licensed mental health professionals can live with their ESAs in most housing types without facing housing discrimination or additional fees, even in non-pet housing.

 Landlords can request documentation (an ESA letter) but cannot require detailed medical records or a diagnosis.
 If the need for an ESA is not readily apparent, the landlord may ask for documentation from a healthcare provider confirming the mental or emotional disability and the need for the ESA.